micahbales/quaker-maps-3/readme.md

 ### Seed Dev and Test Databases

-Run the following commands to migrate and seed both databases:
+Compile your Typescript assets.
+Then, run the following commands to migrate and seed both databases:

 ```
 $ db-migrate up -e dev && db-migrate-up -e test